-- A. Set carpentry to required levels and lines, with members plumb, true to line, cut, and fitted.
+- 3.1 INSTALLATION, GENERAL - A. Set carpentry to required levels and lines, with members plumb, true to line, cut, and fitted.
 Fit carpentry accurately to other construction.
-Locate nailers, blocking, and similar supports to comply with requirements for attaching other construction. - B. Install plywood backing panels by fastening to substrate.
-Install fire-retardant-treated plywood backing panels with classification marking of testing agency exposed to view. - C. Do not splice structural members between supports unless otherwise indicated. - D. Comply with AWPA M4 for applying field treatment to cut surfaces of preservative-treated lumber.
+Locate nailers, blocking, and similar supports to comply with requirements for attaching other construction. - B. Fasten plywood backing panels by fastening to substrates; coordinate locations with utilities requiring backing panels.
+Install fire-retardant-treated plywood backing panels with classification marking of testing agency exposed to view.